kazurayam/Katalon-IDEA-Combination/docs/index.md

         }
     }

+Please find the `@BeforeAll`-annotaed method calls `RunConfigurationConfigurator.configureProjectDir()`.
+This call alters the internal state of the singleton instance of `com.kms.katalon.core.configuration.RunConguration` object.

 When I ran this JUnit test, it passed.
-This means, a call to `RunConfiguration.getProjectDir()` in a JUnit test in the `lib` subproject successfully returned the path of the `katalon` subproject.
-The issue has been resolved!
+This means, a call to `RunConfiguration.getProjectDir()` in a JUnit test in the `lib` subproject successfully returned the path of the sibling `katalon` subproject.
+The issue has been magically resolved!

 ### Description

-I developed 2 tricky Groovy classes.
+I developed 2 Groovy classes in the `lib` subproject.
+These classes enabled to me to resolve the aforementioned problems.

 #### `KatalonProjectDirectoryResolver`